Of Moths and Men

 Of Moths and Men is a book by journalist Judith Hooper about the Oxford University ecological genetics school led by E.B.
 Ford.
 The book specifically concerns Bernard Kettlewell's experiments on the peppered moth which were intended as experimental validation of evolution.
 She highlights supposed problems with the methodology of Kettlewell's experiments and suggests that these issues could invalidate the results obtained, ignoring or disparaging evidence supporting natural selection while repeatedly implying that Kettlewell and his colleagues committed fraud or made careless errors.

 Subject matter experts have described the book as presenting a "conspiracy theory" with "errors, misrepresentations, misinterpretations and falsehoods".
 The evolutionary biologist Michael Majerus spent the last 7 years of his life systematically repeating Kettlewell's experiments, demonstrating that Kettlewell had in fact been correct.

 Allegations of poor experimental practice

-Hooper alleges several flaws in experimental methodology, including gluing the moths in place on parts of trees where they would not naturally settle, feeding birds heavily enough to condition them to expect feeding at that point, artificially boosting recapture rates, altering experiments (unconsciously) to favour the expected outcome, and errors in statistical analysis.
+In the book, Hooper alleges multiple flaws in experimental methodology, including gluing the moths in place on parts of trees where they would not naturally settle, feeding birds heavily enough to condition them to expect feeding at that point, artificially boosting recapture rates, altering experiments (unconsciously) to favour the expected outcome, and errors in statistical analysis.

+Rebuttals by experts

+The book was described as well-written in reviews in the mainstream press, but severely criticised in scientific publications.

 The historian of biology David Rudge has carefully reexamined the records upon which Hooper's argument is based.
-His conclusions were that her historical research was poor and she had shown fundamental misunderstandings about the nature of science.
+He concluded that her historical research had been poor, and that she had shown fundamental misunderstandings about the nature of science.